-Classification and measurement of financial assets
+Classification and measurement of financial

-For the purpose of subsequent measurement, financial assets other than those designated as effective hedging instruments are classified into the following categories upon initial recognition:
+For the purpose of subsequent measurement, financial assets are classified into the following categories upon initial recognition:

+- amortised cost;

+- fair value through profit or loss (FVPL);

+and

-- · amortised cost; - · fair value through profit or loss (FVPL); and - $\cdot$ fair value through other comprehensive income (FVOCI).
+- fair value through other comprehensive income (FVOCI).

 All income and expenses relating to financial assets that are recognised in profit or loss are presented within interest income or interest expense, except for impairment of loans and receivables, which is presented within non interest expense.